appsquickly/typhoon/README.md

 Spring is a very popular dependency injection container for Java and .NET.

-There have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
-The authors have done a great job, but personally I prefer a spring-style (especially with XML) approach for the following
+In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
+The authors have done a great job (objection is especially good), but personally I prefer a spring-style approach for the following reasons:
-reasons:

-* Allows both dependency injection (classes defined in the DI context) as well as configuration management (values
-* that get converted to the required type at runtime).
+* Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).
 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
 * Encourages polymorphism and makes it easy to have multiple implementations of a base-class or protocol.
-For example you can have a tunes-store client, and inject either a master-card payment engine or a visa payment engine.
+For example, let's say you have a music store application that depends on a payment engine.
+You could define both a master-card payment engine or a visa payment engine.
 * Supports dependency injection by type (definitions satisfying a class or protocol) as well as by reference.
 * Also supports "annotation" (aka Macro) and code style injection.